lanl/scout/docs/build.rst

 * .. envvar:: SC_BUILD_LLDB

   Controls if lldb with scout suppport is built.
-This is currently only supported on Linux and requries the addtional pacakges gcc-4.8 swig python-dev and libedit-dev.
+On Linux this requires the additional pacakges gcc-4.8, swig, python-dev, and libedit-dev.
+On mac requires xcode, swig and prce.

 .. ifconfig:: lanl==True